Flesch Reading Ease and the Flesch Kincaid Grade Level

 How do Flesch tests work?

-Flesch readability tests work by taking into account sentence and word counts.
-The mathematical formula underlying the two tests look like this:
+Flesch readability tests work by analysing sentence lengths and word complexity.
+The mathematical formulas underlying the two tests look like this:

 Flesch Reading Ease | Readable, free readability test